aparkl/iOS101-SP25/project7/README.md

 Submitted by: **Andrew Lee**

-**Name of your app** is an app that helps the user track their TODO items with a useful date-based item sorting feature.
+**Tasks** is an app that helps the user track their TODO items with a useful date-based item sorting feature.

 Time spent: **1.5** hours spent in total